+DESIGN-BUILD

-Incorporates design-builder input into design process through best value selection and contractor proposed Alternate Technical Concepts (ATCs) - which are a cost oriented approach to providing complex and innovative designs.
-Requires that desired solutions to complex projects be well defined through contract requirements.
+Incorporates design-builder input into design process through best value selection and contractor proposed Alternate

+Technical Concepts (ATCs) - which are a cost oriented approach to providing complex and innovative designs.

+l defined through contract requirements.

+Obstacles

+Final design by a design-build team removes

+certainty of the control and quality of design

+and increases risk depending on the

+effectiveness of the QA/QC process

+implemented.

+֡